dustmop/co2/README.md

 ### 16-bit math

 Some 16-bit math exists, but support is lacking.
 Ideally, types would automatically promote and demote, which proper errors from the compiler when the user is doing something wrong.

+### cond

+Though `cond` will sometimes compile to efficient tables, it could use more work.
+Ideally, it would always use binary search over sorted values, and tables with small gaps whereever possible.

 ## Future features